revoltchat/legal/Privacy Policy.md

-> This document is effective as of publish.
+> This document is effective as of its publish date.

 *Last updated: 20.
 April 2021*